rafaelromao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

 - Using the lower layer, we can type `, ', ", ~ and ^ as independent symbols, while in the left side of the raise layer, we can find these keycodes as accents.
 I had to program some macros in qmk to make it work this way though.
 - For example, considering qwerty, holding my left thumb + tapping s + releasing the thumb + tapping c, gives me 'c, while holding my right thumb + tapping f + tapping c, gives me ç.
 The same goes for the other accents.

+## VIM
+- The symbols that are most used in VIM are placed in the right side of the raise layer, easily qqaccessible using only the right hand.
+- Navigation with hjkl is ignored, in favor of the navigation with the fingers in the home position, in the navigation layer.
+This trade-off turns the navigation easier and ubiquitous and makes even more sense when using Colemak.

 ## Resources

 - [QMK Docs](https://docs.qmk.fm)